How to transfer Avios between British Airways, Qatar, Iberia, Aer Lingus, Finnair and Loganair

 a screenshot of a computer

-Iberia: Transfer from/to British Airways, Aer Lingus, or Vueling
+Club Iberia Plus: Transfer from/to British Airways, Aer Lingus, or Vueling

-Log into your Iberia Plus account, then click the down arrow next to your name and click “My Iberia Plus.”
+Log into your Club Iberia Plus account, then click the down arrow next to your name and click “My Iberia Plus.”
 Then scroll down and click “Combine Avios.”

 Shortcut: After logging into Iberia Plus, click this link to get to the Combine my Avios page.